// SPDX-License-Identifier: MIT // SpatialDDS Specification 1.4 (© Open AR Cloud Initiative)

 These registered types ensure consistent topic semantics without altering wire framing.
 New types can be registered additively through this table or extensions.

-Standard QoS Profiles (v1)
+3.3.3 QoS Profiles

 QoS profiles define delivery guarantees and timing expectations for each topic type.